LamininSolutions/mfsql-connector/source/procedures/spMFCreateTable.rst

-2020-04-22  LC         Improve naming of constraints 2020-05-12  LC         Add index on Update_ID to improve performance 2020-08-18  LC         replace deleted column flag with property 27 (deleted)
+2020-04-22  LC         Improve naming of constraints 2020-05-12  LC         Add index on Update_ID to improve performance 2020-08-18  LC         replace deleted column flag with property 27 (deleted) 2020-11-21  LC         Fix bug with unique index on objid
 ==========  =========  ========================================================